 Having a good credit mix accounts for 10% of your overall FICO consumer score.
-You have a better score when you have 1-2 car loans, 1-2 mortgages, and 3 credit cards.
+You have a better score with 1 – 2 car loans, 1 – 2 mortgages, and 3 credit cards.

-But when you get a new car or home loan, you then owe 100% of what you borrowed.
+But when you get a new car loan or mortgage, you then owe 100% of what you borrowed.
 So your score immediately drops because of your utilization which accounts for 30% of your score.

 But in the business world things work differently.
-The main business credit score, the Paydex from Dun & Bradstreet, is based on only one factor… payment history.
+The main business credit score, the PAYDEX from Dun & Bradstreet, is based on only one factor.
+And that is payment history.

-If you pay your bills on time you get an 80 Paydex score, which literally means you pay your bills on the due date.
+If you pay your bills on time, you get an 80 PAYDEX score.
 If you pay bills 90 days late, your score would be a 30.
 And your score would be a 50 if you pay your bills an average of 30 days late.

 The only thing that truly matters when it comes to business credit scores is if a business pays its bills on time.

 |Payment comes 14 days beyond terms||70|

 |Payment comes 30 days beyond terms||50|

 |Payment comes 60 days beyond terms||40|